stexads/puppet-geoipupdate/README.md

 ## Other
 This is a limitation of MaxMind's client: CSV databases are not supported.

+This module installs the client package available on the system and does not validate, check or enforce specific versions.

 # Known Issues
 - The module only supports MaxMind's client version >=2.5.0
 - It does not yet support all MaxMind's client parameters and config options.